Chart

 • The Group has set up product pricing system with customers, allowing it to reflect higher costs and changes in market prices in selling prices.

-• The Group has stepped up efforts to monitor political and economic trends.
+• The Group has stepped up efforts to monitor political and economic trends in Japan and overseas.

 Threats Conflicts or other problems in countries where the Group operates could affect the safety of employees.